Sailanarmo/Math4610/SoftwareManual/FixedPoint/fixed.md

 **Language:** C++

-**Description:** The Fixed Point Iteration Method will use iteration to go through the functions and return a root when one is found.
+**Description:** Fixed Point Iteration Method will use iteration to go through the functions and return a root when one is found.
 It is very unreliable as it will return a terrible root most of the time.

-**Input:** The inputs for this program are double a, double b, Function f, double tol and int maxIter. a and b are the left and right bounds for the interval, respectively.
-The Function f represents which function will be used to determine roots, as long as the function is declared and defined.
-Double tol is a measure of accuracy of the root, and int maxIter sets a maximum number of iterations for the interval to be divided if the tolerance is not met first.
+**Input:** There are no user inputs that are needed from the user.
+All the inputs are handled within their own functions.

-**Output:** The program will provide a double which is the first root it finds in the function on the interval, or print an error message telling the user to input a valid function or different interval.
+**Output:** The program will provide a double.

 **Code:**
 ```C++